Shoulder Pain | Is it Frozen Shoulder or Shoulder Bursitis?

 Frozen shoulder treatment

-Research has found that physiotherapy intervention plus corticosteroid injection improves range of motion and functional limitations in the first three months.
+Research has found that physiotherapy intervention plus corticosteroid injection improves pain and functional limitations in the first three months.
 Physiotherapy intervention involves exercise therapy to improve/maintain shoulder range of motion, education regarding frozen shoulder, and manual therapy for symptoms relief.
+Frozen shoulder is a long-term ailment which can impact function for 18 months to 4+ years.
+Research shows that overall improvements are better with physiotherapy interventions compared to no treatment or injection therapy alone.

 Shoulder bursitis treatment

 Treatment involves education regarding aggravating factors and its corresponding coping strategies.
-Since shoulder bursitis is often associated with rotator cuff dysfunction, exercise therapy to improve rotator muscle strength and control, and the coordination between the shoulder blade and humerus, will be essential.
+Since shoulder bursitis is often associated with rotator cuff dysfunction, exercise therapy to improve rotator muscle strength and control, and the muscular coordination of the arm & trunk, will be essential.

 Prognosis has been shown to be positively influenced with physiotherapy interventions.